b-xiang/openswr-mesa/README.md

 -----

 * SWR is set as the default software renderer.
-Use GALLIUM_DRIVER=llvmpipe to switch to Mesa's standard rasterizer.
+Use `GALLIUM_DRIVER=llvmpipe` to switch to Mesa's standard rasterizer.
 This particular change is to make it easier for people evaluating OpenSWR, and will not be upstreamed.

-* LLVM-3.6 is required.
+* LLVM 3.6 is required.

 * To build SWR with autoconf, include the following in the config
-line: "--with-gallium-drivers=swr --enable-swr-native".
+line: `--with-gallium-drivers=swr --enable-swr-native`.

-* Build defaults to AVX2; for a version to run on AVX build with "--with-swr-arch=AVX".
+* Build defaults to AVX2; for a version to run on AVX build with `--with-swr-arch=AVX`.

 * To build SWR with SCons, nothing needs to be done - it is built by default.

-* Code for the driver is in src/gallium/drivers/swr
+* Code for the driver is in `src/gallium/drivers/swr`

-* Code for the rasterizer is in src/gallium/drivers/swr/rasterizer
+* Code for the rasterizer is in `src/gallium/drivers/swr/rasterizer`